Take Me Back to Eden

-Take Me Back to Eden is the third studio album by anonymous English rock band Sleep Token.
-It was released on 19 May 2023 by Spinefarm Records.
+Take Me Back to Eden is the third studio album by the anonymous English rock band Sleep Token.
+It was recorded at Treehouse Studios and released by Spinefarm Records on 19 May 2023.
+It is the first album produced by Carl Bown rather than by George Lever.

 While initial reviews were mixed, the album eventually received numerous accolades and featured on several well-known best of 2023 lists.
 It became a commercial hit and was Spotify's most streamed metal album of 2023.